-Part detective, part interpreter and part visionary, a business analyst is 100 percent problem-solver extraordinaire.
+Part detective, part interpreter and part visionary, a business analyst is 100% problem-solver extraordinaire.
 The business analyst’s role is to build a bridge between the business and IT sides of a company to facilitate a technical solution to a specific business problem.

 What a Business Analyst Does

 Business analysis begins with developing a solid grasp of an organization’s capabilities and structure.
-“A business analyst has to understand what a company already can do, what it knows, how it’s organized and what’s already in place,” said Gary Mesick, manager of analytics data engineering and operations at Boeing and an instructor in the Certificate in Business Analysis offered by UW Professional & Continuing Education.
+“A business analyst has to understand what a company already can do, what it knows, how it’s organized and what’s already in place,” said Gary Mesick, manager of the digital services and analytics engineering lifecycle data organization at Boeing and an instructor in the Certificate in Business Analysis offered by UW Professional & Continuing Education.
 “It requires a lot of organizational and institutional knowledge to be an effective business analyst.”

 Washington state: 34%

 Washington state: $95,370

 As a business analyst, you’ll need a head for business and technology because you need to gather and analyze information from both sides.
 When it comes to being tech savvy, though, you don’t need programmer-level abilities.
 But you do need a certain amount of technical aptitude.
 For instance, you need to understand an organization’s IT systems along with software development processes like Agile and Waterfall.
 You also have to be able to talk about tech options with IT professionals and analyze those options to come up with a solution.